 At the Casino Club at the Greenbrier, there are two poker table tables with Texas Hold’em.
 It’s no ordinary casino, but an impressive, full of history, beautiful five-star resort, surrounded by nature.
 Interestingly, at the site, there is an old bunker built for members of Congress to take refuge in case of a massive catastrophe.
 Now decommissioned, it’s a tourist attraction.

-If you are looking for more serious poker offer, Mardi Gras Casino and Resort in Nitro are your choices.
+If you are looking for more serious poker offers, Mardi Gras Casino and Resort in Nitro are your choices.
 Among WV poker rooms, this one stands out by a variety of choices for players.
 At Mardi Gras Casino you enjoy Texas Hold’em – limit or no limit, Pot Limit Omaha, Omaha Hi-Lo, 7-Card Stud, and Bad Beat Jackpots.

 Mountaineer Casino, on the other hand, offers poker games around the clock.
 Similarly, at Wheeling Island, you can too play poker nearly 24 hours a day.
-There are nine poker tables and your regular variety of games, including Texas Hold’em, Seven Card Stud and Omaha.
+There are nine poker tables and your regular variety of games, including Texas Hold’em, Seven Card Stud, and Omaha.

 At the Hollywood Casino, again 24/7, you can play poker at 16 tables.
 There, you will enjoy daily promotions and tournaments, with the detailed schedule available at the casino’s website.

-The Future of West Virginia poker online
+The Future of West Virginia Poker Online

 There are many hopes surrounding the launch of West Virginia poker online.
 But there are also doubts and fears.
-WV is a relatively small state, and its online poker players could enjoy interstate players pool, similarly to the one shared by NJ, NV and DE.
+WV is a relatively small state, and its online poker players could enjoy interstate players pool, similarly to the one shared by NJ, NV, and DE.
 This option has been put under the question mark by the DOJ’s new interpretation of the Wire Act.
 This old piece of legislation banned interstate sports bets.

 However, in January 2019 the Department of Justice concluded that the Wire Act applies to all other forms of gambling, including poker.
 There are many good arguments against this interpretation.
 We have to wait and see for the final word on this issue.

-In the meantime, there are plenty of games available at the West Virginia poker rooms, accompanied by beautiful scenery, fine food and other gambling entertainment, such as slots, sportsbooks and race tracks.
+In the meantime, there are plenty of games available at the West Virginia poker rooms, accompanied by beautiful scenery, fine food, and other gambling entertainment, such as slots, sportsbooks, and race tracks.